Rationale

 A language that allows humans to conveniently read, write and edit structured data in text format.

 XML wasn’t originally designed to deal with structured data and the problem domain as a whole — it was adapted and established in this role later.
 As a result it dabbles trying to cover (1) and (4), and generally fails at (2) and (3): it doesn’t provide a compact binary encoding and direct mapping to programming languages.
-Overall, XML as a whole is so awkward and bloated that a lot of engineers tend to use custom data formats or more efficient existing alternatives like, for example, JSON or Google Protocol Buffers.
-(XML does support some extra parts that make it more useful — for example, XPath — but they can’t solve fundamental design issue of using a markup language for representing data).
-James Clark, who led the development of XML, summarised many of these concerns in his blog post XML vs the Web.
+Overall, XML as a whole is so awkward and bloated that, in many cases, people tend to use custom data formats or more efficient existing alternatives like, for example, JSON or Google Protocol Buffers.
+(To be fair, XML does support some extra parts that make it more useful — for example, XPath — but they can’t solve fundamental design issue of using a markup language for representing data).
+James Clark, who led the development of XML, summarized many of these concerns in his blog post XML vs the Web.

-JSON is a simple text-based encoding for structured data.
-It is very efficient when mapped to dynamic programming languages such as JavaScript and it is human-readable.
+JSON is a simple human-readable encoding for structured data.
+It is very efficient when mapped to dynamic programming languages such as JavaScript.
 This way it partially covers (3) and (4).
 However without a proper schema language it can’t be reliably mapped to static programming languages.
 Also, the fact that it is a text format doesn’t allow to process and store JSON data efficiently compared to data encoded in binary format.

-Google Protocol Buffers is a great cross-language portable data serialization solution.
-It provides mapping for C++, Java, Python and some other languages.
-It offers an extensible data model, a data definition language and a binary encoding.
-This way it covers (1), (2), (3) and it even has a version of a text encoding — (4) but it is rudimentary.
+Google Protocol Buffers is a great cross-language portable data serialization tool.
+It provides mapping for C++, Java, Python and many other languages.
+It offers an extensible data model, a schema language and a binary encoding.
+This way it covers (1), (2), (3) and it even has a version of a text encoding — (4) but it is rather rudimentary.
+Although it is a very powerful and well-designed tool, it has some limitations.
+For instance, the data model doesn’t have tagged unions (aka variants).
+Also, the schema language is not very extensible which makes it more difficult to build mappings for target languages and adapt it to new use-cases.

 There are some other examples.

-For instance, a lot of high-level programming languages have built-in mechanisms and custom libraries for serializing language data structures.
-But these systems are typically not applicable outside the language they were designed for.
+Many high-level programming languages offer built-in mechanisms for serializing language data structures.
+Such systems are typically not portable and not applicable outside the scope of the language they were designed for.

 Middleware systems such as CORBA, ZeroC ICE, Apache Thrift make another example.
 They use some common data encoding, data definition language (as a part of interface definition language) and provide language mappings.
 This way they cover (1), (2) and (3).
-However they don’t usually address these concepts efficiently, as they try to cover too many things at once and usually focus more on communication part which is a separate problem domain [1].
+However, usually, they don’t address these concepts efficiently, as they try to cover too many things at once and focus more on communication part which is a completely separate problem domain (which includes distributed communication model, service registration, load balancing, failover, authorization, etc).

 More information about various serialization formats and technologies can be found on these Wikipedia pages: